"Within the warmth of my horse's breath,

 Hillary feels that her life would be completely empty without horses.
 Her love for them and her desire to help them co-exist with humans in any way she can is what she wants to continue to do with her life.
 Her latest projects are Nokota Horses that she adopted/raised and plan to begin training in earnest - her first experience in training wild mustangs!

-Hillary and Edie both share a love of the Colorado mountains and recently relocated to Chromo, Colorado in the South San Juan Mountains - where they are now living ten minutes away from each other and beginning their business anew!
+Hillary and Edie both share a love of the Rocky Mountains and recently relocated to Chromo, Colorado in the South San Juans - where they are now living ten minutes away from each other and beginning their business anew!